ArcanoxDragon/PokeRandomizer/README.md

 - Randomize Starter Pokémon selection
   - Includes the first starter selection at the beginning of the game, as well as any other situation in the game where the player gets to choose an additional starter (such as in Lumiose City at the Professor's lab).
   - Choose to limit the options to only Pokémon that are starters in at least one game in the series
-  - Choose to limit the options to only Pokémon with Fire/Grass/Water as one of their types (which obeys randomized types if enabled!)
+  - Choose to preserve the Grass/Fire/Water type triangle for starter choices (this obeys randomized types if enabled!)
   - Choose whether or not to allow Legendary Pokémon as starter choices
 - Randomize Trainer parties
   - Choose to have "rival" and any other "friend" trainers keep their starters (which evolve at the proper level along the game)